NSLS-II/docs/source/examples/simple-scan.rst

 ========

 Set up a table and a plot, create a plan, and execute it.
-View the live stream of data on the table and the while it is collected.
+View the live stream of data on the table and the plot while it is collected.

 Example Solution
 ================